ssm/ssm-nifi/README.md

 The module will create `/var/log/nifi`, and configures NiFi to write log files to this directory.
 NiFi handles log rotation by itself.
 See [Managing logs](#managing-logs) for more information.

+The module will create `/opt/nifi/conf` to store puppet managed configuration files.
+The NiFi generated configuration files and the `flow.xml` configuration archive will also be stored here.

 ### Setup Requirements